Dec 29, 2012

 Sebastian Heß (A-Wn, PORT_00115962_01)

-3) Conrad Heß.
-He was born in Bamberg in 1737, and also became a locksmith.
+Conrad also became a locksmith and moved to Vienna.
 His first marriage on 10 May 1767, to Eleonora Gissinger (b.
 1744, daughter of the Viennese locksmith Joseph Gissinger) at St. Stephen's is the second earliest documentary evidence of a Heß sibling's actual presence in Vienna.

 After the death of his first wife on 23 December 1770, Conrad Heß, on 27 January 1771, married a certain Anna Maria Hallmann, a farmer's daughter from Untergrub in Lower Austria.